Flood Advisory issued for Northeast Prince William Sound by NWS - NewsBreak

 weather.gov

-Effective: 2022-08-22 13:21:00 EDT Expires: 2022-08-22 16:30:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2022-08-22 21:43:00 EDT Expires: 2022-08-22 23:30:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Bradford; Susquehanna; Wyoming FLOOD ADVISORY IN EFFECT UNTIL 430 PM EDT THIS AFTERNOON * WHAT...Flooding caused by excessive rainfall is expected. * WHERE...A portion of northeast Pennsylvania, including the following counties, Bradford, Susquehanna and Wyoming. * WHEN...Until 430 PM EDT. * IMPACTS...Minor flooding in low-lying and poor drainage areas.
-Overflowing poor drainage areas. * ADDITIONAL DETAILS - At 121 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+Be especially cautious at night when it is harder to recognize the dangers of flooding.
+Flooding is occurring or is imminent.
+It is important to know where you are relative to streams, rivers, or creeks which can become killers in heavy rains.
+Campers and hikers should avoid streams or creeks.
+Target Area: Cumberland; York FLOOD ADVISORY REMAINS IN EFFECT UNTIL 1130 PM EDT THIS EVENING * WHAT...Flooding caused by excessive rainfall continues. * WHERE...A portion of southwest Maine, including the following counties, Cumberland and York. * WHEN...Until 1130 PM EDT. * IMPACTS...Minor flooding in low-lying and poor drainage areas. * ADDITIONAL DETAILS - At 942 PM EDT, Doppler radar and automated rain gauges indicated heavy rain.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 1 and 2 inches of rain have fallen. - Some locations that will experience flooding include Towanda, Wyalusing, Rush, Wysox, North Towanda, Windham, Herrick, Rome, Laceyville, New Albany, Le Raysville, Little Meadows, Overton, Friendsville, Herrickville, Camptown, Brushville, Rushville, Sugar Run and Warren Center. - http://www.weather.gov/safety/flood
+Between 1.5 and 2.5 inches of rain have fallen. - Some locations that will experience flooding include Portland, South Portland, Westbrook, Alfred, Sanford, Saco, Gorham, Falmouth, Cape Elizabeth, and Buxton. - http://www.weather.gov/safety/flood

 YOU MAY ALSO LIKE